Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Results

 A Zero-Field Intermediary Aging Step experiment was performed to study this possibility, testing if aging in a particular region of the FC-FH phase diagram significantly impacted $\tau_{ZFC}$.
 The protocol of this experiment is shown in Fig.~\ref{fig:figure8} (a).
 There are two isothermal aging steps.
-The first aging step was done with no external electrical field applied.
+The first aging step was done with no external electric field applied.
 The second aging step is the transition inducing step---similar to the standard ZFC experiment described above.
 The variable parameter in this experiment was the temperature of first zero field aging, $T_{ZFA}$ (refer to Fig.~\ref{fig:figure8} (a)).

 The result of this experiment clearly show significant increasing of the delay time, $\tau_{ZFC}$, starting below the temperatures of the two melting lines.
-Raw data of the polarization current spikes observed in the ZFC relaxation---after additional step of aging at different $T_{ZFA}$ temperatures---is shown in Fig.~\ref{fig:figure8} (b), and final results of this experiments are presented in Fig.~\ref{fig:figure8} (c).
-This result is coherent with the different cooling rate experiment and shows that spending more time in temperatures below the melting temperatures fundamentally impacts the transition to the long-range ordered phase in the ZFC regime.
-In the region below the melting lines---representative of the relaxor state---aging significantly quenched the phase transition dynamics.
-This narrows the temperature location to the relaxor state where slowed induce-phase transition dynamics arise from.
+Raw data of the polarization current spikes observed in the ZFC relaxation step is shown in Fig.~\ref{fig:figure8} (b), and final results of this experiments are presented in Fig.~\ref{fig:figure8} (c).
+This result is coherent with the different cooling rate experiment and shows that spending more time in the temperature region below the melting temperatures (representative of the relaxor state) fundamentally impacts the transition to the long-range ordered phase in the ZFC regime.
+The effect of zero-field aging amplifies when $T_{ZFA}$ is close to the ZFC-relaxation step temperature, $T_{ZFC}$.